Understanding Incurred Cost Proposal Submissions: A Crucial Aspect of Government Contracting

 • Indirect Costs: These are costs that cannot be traced directly to a single contract and include costs such as overhead, fringe benefits, and general and administrative expenses.

-• Supporting Documentation: An ICP must be supported by detailed documentation, including invoices, timesheets, financial records, and other relevant documents.
+• Supporting Documentation: An ICP must be supported by detailed documentation, including invoices, timesheets, financial records, and other relevant documents as required by the Federal Acquisition Regulation (FAR).

 • Cost Pools: Contractors typically allocate indirect costs to various cost pools, which are groups of homogeneous expenses that share a common allocation base.
 Accurate allocation of costs is critical to avoid overcharging or undercharging the government.